-I offer rich, interactive, full-day programs for schools.
+I offer rich, interactive, full-day programs for schools and homeschool groups (see video).
 These include assembly and classroom presentations, teacher workshops, motivational talks with leaning disabled students, and outdoor activities including field trips.
 I also lead staff development and teacher training workshops.Contact me to schedule a program.

 School Program Elements